IBMStreams/streamsx.rabbitmq/samples/RequestProcessProxySample/readme.md

 The take away, Streams handles time bound and resources intensive processing.
 Superior components exist for: load balancing, routing, session management and rendering would be used in such an environment.

-The scenario involves a http/REST requests fielded by a WebServer that is mapped to message broker that communicates with Streams.
-The sample uses and J2EE Server (WebSphere Liberty) and AMQP  message (RabbitMQ) brokers.
+The sample uses an J2EE Server (Jetty) and AMQP  message (RabbitMQ) message broker.
 The message broker enables more clients (WebServer) and/or requests processors (Streams) to be added independently.
-The example uses LiberyServer webserver using J2EE specification and RabbitMQ using XXXX specification.
-The standard are stable enough that most if not all the code provided is applicable to your environment.

 ## Implementation Specifics
 The design is based upon the RabbitMQ's [Remote procedure call RPC](https://www.rabbitmq.com/tutorials/tutorial-six-python.html) pattern.
 Using the terminology of the design the application server is client of the Streams application.
 A client creates private response queue on start up, requests are sent over a common queue that all clients and servers are connected.
 The server (Streams application) gets the requests with a responseQueue identifier and processes the request.
 Responses are returned on the responseQueue the accompanied the request.